ephel-lang/nethra/README.md

 val IntMonoid = (int, 0, add)
 ```

-With this denotation the implementation can't be done using "internal" functions.
+With this denotation, the implementation can't be done using "internal" functions.

 ###### Extensible approach

-For this purpose we can review it adding a polymorphic parameter in order to mimic the row polymorphism.
+For this purpose, we can review it by adding a polymorphic parameter to mimic the row polymorphism.

 ```ocaml
 sig Monoid_T : type -> type